A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we proposed a novel data-driven approach for approximating smooth functions defined over manifolds.
-A central contribution is the computation of the scale-time diffusion parameter $\varepsilon$ in a manner that preserves the computational stability of the method.
-Furthermore, the approach incorporates an online updating mechanism, which results in faster training compared to traditional neural networks.
-We also demonstrated the applicability of the method to sparse CT reconstruction problems.
+In this paper, we proposed a novel data-driven approach for approximating smooth functions defined on manifolds.
+The methodology is based on the Nadaraya--Watson kernel regression estimator, with a central contribution given by the construction of a spatially adaptive diffusion bandwidth $\varepsilon(x)$ via Voronoi tessellations.
+The proposed selection strategy ensures computational stability while remaining consistent with the underlying geometry of the data.

+The method does not require a training phase, and the computational cost of inference scales linearly with the number of sample points.
+This results in improved computational efficiency compared to standard data-driven interpolation techniques, including Gaussian process regression, feedforward neural networks, and radial basis function networks.
+We also demonstrated the applicability of the approach to sparse computed tomography reconstruction problems.

+The numerical results indicate that the proposed method achieves a favorable trade-off between accuracy and computational cost while remaining competitive with existing approaches.

+The theoretical framework developed in this work assumes arbitrary interpolation points, while the regularity assumptions are imposed on the interpolating function.
+In particular, the interpolant is assumed to satisfy a vanishing-gradient condition at the interpolation points, and the proposed formulation inherently attenuates high-frequency components, thereby introducing an intrinsic regularization effect.
+Consequently, the method is particularly well suited for smooth or slowly varying functions and images.
+By contrast, problems involving sharp edges, fine textures, discontinuities, or highly oscillatory or stochastic patterns may exhibit oversmoothing, which limits the accurate recovery of high-frequency features.
+Moreover, the present deterministic framework does not provide uncertainty quantification, which remains outside the scope of this work.

-The numerical experiments show that the proposed methodology achieves superior performance relative to other data-driven approximation techniques, including feedforward neural networks.
-Building on these promising results, future work will focus on extending the methodology to engineering and financial applications, where neural networks are commonly employed to approximate complex target functions.
-In particular, we aim to explore its integration with reinforcement learning techniques for solving large-scale dynamic problems in the financial industry \cite{consigli2024optimal,coache2024reinforcement,cartea2023reinforcement}, as well as in mechanical engineering, where neural networks have been widely applied to the numerical solution of large-scale partial differential equations \cite{sirignano2018dgm,han2018solving,lu2021deepxde}.
+Future work will focus on extending the methodology to applications in image processing, engineering, and quantitative finance.
+In particular, we plan to investigate its integration with reinforcement learning techniques for large-scale dynamic optimization problems in finance \cite{consigli2024optimal,coache2024reinforcement,cartea2023reinforcement}, as well as its application to interpolation schemes arising in the numerical solution of partial differential equations.
+Another promising direction is the development of probabilistic extensions of the proposed framework capable of incorporating uncertainty quantification while preserving the computational efficiency of the present approach.

 0.2in